Barton Aerodrome / City Aerodrome has three existing structures that are Grade II Listed building.

 This building is currently being restored.

 This hangar was the first purpose built structure on the Airport and was ready when the Airport opened in January 1930.
-The size of the hangar was dictated by the size of the largest aircraft that Imperial Airways operated at that time.
+The size of the hangar was set by the size of the largest aircraft that Imperial Airways operated at that time.
 This was the Armstrong-Whitworth Argosy that had a wingspan of 90 feet and 8 inches, so the hangar was designed with a width of 100 feet.
-Construction started in 1929 and from the A57 road you can still see the Manchester Coat of Arms that was cut into the stone work in situ.
+Construction started in 1929 and from the A57 road you can still see the Manchester Coat of Arms that was cut into the stone work in situ as it was being built.
 To help pilots find the Aerodrome the roof had “Manchester” painted on the roof.
-The hangar is named after a company that used it for many years after World War Two until 1984.
+The hangar is named after the company that used it for many years after World War Two until 1984, after which time it reverted back to an aircraft hangar.
 This became a listed building also in April 2003.